Rahul404R/Git_Dockers_Test/README.md

+## To create a app using FastAPI.
-## Creating FastAPI using Docker container with github actions.
+## Dockerize the API using docker container

 ```
 docker --version